 It is super important to keep cosmetics containing gluten away from the mouth.
 Trade in your tried-and-true lip tint for Juice's best-selling lip crayon that is both gluten-free and silky smooth.

-This gluten-free Burt's Bees moisturizer is a drugstore staple, and "a good day cream for the summer months," says one Target reviewer.
+This gluten-free Burt's Bees moisturizer is a drugstore staple and one you can feel good about using.

 Just because you shouldn't wear cosmetics containing gluten near your mouth, doesn't mean you have to forego red lipstick altogether.
-Instead, opt for Too Faced's gluten-free lipstick, which, according to Sephora reviewer KarlaJH, is "rich, creamy, moisturizing, with a hint of shine."
+Instead, opt for Too Faced's gluten-free lipstick, which is rich, creamy, and moisturizing.

-You can still protect your hair color while going gluten-free with this color protecting shampoo from Yes to Cucumbers, which Amazon reviewer Cali_mom says is her favorite shampoo "of all time" and is "good for colored hair."
+You can still protect your hair color while going gluten-free with this color-protecting shampoo from Yes to Cucumbers.

 For more gluten-free beauty products, see what an expert has to say about gluten-free haircare.